 AJ Bell vs Hargreaves Lansdown - customer reviews

 Both AJ Bell* and Hargreaves Lansdown* are well received by their customers, with review site Trustpilot showing them scoring just over 4 out of 5 stars.
-Of AJ Bell's 2,000 reviews, 66% rated it "excellent", with its customer service particularly praised.
-Hargreaves Lansdown, meanwhile, was rated "excellent" by 55% of its almost 5,500 reviewers, again based largely on its customer service and the tools and services it offers.
+Of AJ Bell's 3,500+ reviews, 74% rated it "excellent", with its customer service particularly praised.
+Hargreaves Lansdown, meanwhile, was rated "excellent" by 59% of its 8,000 reviewers, again based largely on its customer service and the tools and services it offers.

 Summary: AJ Bell vs Hargreaves Lansdown

-Although Hargreaves Lansdown works out to be generally slightly more expensive than AJ Bell, it does have a strong track record for offering good customer service and offering support to users through its range of research tools and more general guides.
-It'll be interesting to see how the upcoming launch of AJ Bell's app Dodl affects its overall reputation and whether it will succeed in opening it up to a younger audience.
-Whether Hargreaves Lansdown intends to develop a similar strategy also remains to be seen.
+Although Hargreaves Lansdown works out to be generally more expensive than AJ Bell, it does have a strong track record for offering good customer service and offering support to users through its range of research tools and more general guides.
+AJ Bell's launch of investment app Dodl has helped open it up to a new audience looking for value and simplicity and it remains to be seen whether Hargreaves Lansdown intends to develop a similar strategy.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses - Hargreaves Lansdown, AJ Bell